hugochapado/Hugo-Chapado-Projects/README.md

 Work with data from diferent datasets to see how important is the qualification in F1 on each circuit.

 ## Language java
 This project consist on builidng a language on java.
 It is divided into 5 components, each one with its own function.
--Lexer
--Parser
--Interpreter
--Analyzer
--Generator
+Lexer, Parser, Interpreter, Analyzer and Generator

 ## Contact information